ルビとHTML

-A blog about my personal interests, including composition and sound design; audio programming using Max/MSP, C++/JUCE, C, Rust, and SuperCollider; and web development and philosophy on the IndieWeb
+A blog about my personal interests, including composition, sound design, and audio programming; working with Max/MSP, Lilypond, C++/JUCE, Rust, and Neovim; and web development and philosophy on the IndieWeb

 I've been mostly making music tools rather than writing music.
 Today I'm talking about getting out of this rut with a “take two” on my current composition.